huntse/uncarved/content/_index.md

 At the moment I'm aware of:
 - A few formatting problems and broken links remain
+* no I-Ching hexagrams (yet).
+I know how to add them even though this is now a static site
-- static content including most archives of my open source software are gone probably permanently
+- A bunch of static content including most archives of my open source software are gone probably permanently
 - Feeds won't work (yet)
 - Images are missing.
 Tbh I may not be able to get them back.